Villanova defeated Stony Brook, 35-6, in its season home opener on September 21, 2013.

 In addition to handling the Offensive Coordinator duties, Venuto also coaches the Villanova quarterbacks and is responsible for recruiting Central Pennsylvania.
 During his first four seasons on the Main Line, Venuto coached the Villanova wide receivers.

-Under Venuto's tutelage last year, junior quarterback John Roberson won the Walter Payton Award given to the top player in FCS Football, in addition to being the CAA and ECAC Offensive Player of the Year.
-Robertson becomes the fifth player to earn conference player of the year honors under Venuto's guidance.
-In 13 games a season ago, Robertson completed 197-of-301 (65.4%) for 2,846 yards with 35 touchdowns and just three interceptions to go with 227 carries for 1,078 yards and 11 scores.
+Under Venuto’s tutelage in 2014, junior quarterback John Roberson won the Walter Payton Award given to the top player in FCS Football, in addition to being the CAA and ECAC Offensive Player of the Year.
+Robertson becomes the fifth player to earn conference player of the year honors under Venuto’s guidance.
+In 13 games that year, Robertson completed 197-of-301 (65.4%) for 2,846 yards with 35 touchdowns and just three interceptions to go with 227 carries for 1,078 yards and 11 scores.

 Venuto has now helped lead three different players to the Walter Payton Award.
 In 2001, running back Brian Westbrook earned the Walter Payton Award as he amassed 2,823 yards of all-purpose offense in Venuto’s offensive scheme.
 As the team’s receiver coach in 1997, Venuto guided wideout Brian Finneran to numerous awards including ECAC Offensive Player of the Year, Atlantic 10 Offensive Player of the Year and the Walter Payton Award.
 Finneran tallied 96 receptions for a school-best 1,389 yards and a school-record 19 touchdowns as a senior en route to becoming the all-time leading receiver in Villanova school history.